LeonSaal/TGA-FTIR-hyphenation-tool-kit/2DO.md

   - merge log messages from loops for fewer outputs
   - calculate ``_info``, ``.dry_weight`` usw. on the fly in ``.info``-property

-## Correction
-- make correction of $CO_2$ more flexible / less specific to first device
-  - expect corrected profiles?
-- pass custom function with given signature to `.corr()`

 ## Fitting
 - `.robustness()` for single `Sample`
     - Workaround: Make Worklist from Single `Sample` to perform `.robustness()`